vtechkicksin/school_website/README.md

 To run your Strapi application followed by your React application (school_website), you will need to follow these steps:

+npm show strapi version
+node -v

+my strapi version = 3.6.11
+my node version = v21.7.1
+my react version = 18.2.0
+my tailwind version = 3.4.3

 Step 1: Run my-strapi Application
 1. Open a terminal window.
 2. Navigate to the directory where your my-strapi application is located.
-3. Run the following command to start the Strapi server:
+3. Run the following command to start the Strapi server:npm i followed by npm start this will start the strapi server and now my school_website can access APIs